martijndeh/lego/README.md

 ### Roadmap

+- Implement decorators as soon as they enter phase 2.
 - Implement additional drivers (mysql, etc).
 - Add a seeds feature similar to the migrations.
 - Extend the public API e.g. add `Lego#pluck`.